grafana/agent/docs/flow/tutorials/chaining.md

 }
 ```

-In the above flow blocks the `prometheus.remote_write.prom` receives input from both the `prometheus.relabel.cool` and `prometheus.relabel.not_cool`.
+In the above Flow blocks, `prometheus.remote_write.prom` receives input from both `prometheus.relabel.cool` and `prometheus.relabel.not_cool`.